I Want Additional Health and Wellness Benefits

 The maternity benefit can begin as early as four weeks before your expected delivery date.
 In certain circumstances, you may be eligible for the benefit to begin earlier, if your inability to work is certified by a licensed physician or midwife who is providing for your care during your pregnancy.

 The maternity benefits you receive will not affect the amount of any future welfare or supplemental unemployment/underemployment benefits.

 To apply for maternity benefits, log into the member portal here.
 You must file your application no later than 12 weeks after the birth of your child/end of the pregnancy to claim benefits.

 In times of extraordinary circumstances, such as floods, hurricanes and other natural disasters, the SASMI Board of Trustees has authorized “Benevolent Relief” to aid SASMI participants.
-Recently the Trustees authorized payments for participants who were unemployed due to the Covid-19 pandemic.
+Recently the Trustees authorized payments for participants who received a COVID-19 vaccination or were unemployed due to the pandemic.